ziningLin/hestia-dev/README.md

 ## < Hestia Backend  >
-a full-stack project's backend of hotel booking website using Javva with Spring boot, MsSQL
+a full-stack project's backend of hotel booking website using Java with Spring boot, MsSQL